RobertsLab/resources/protocols/RNA_Pico_chip_bioanalyzer_protocol.md

 9. Open the chip priming station.
 10. Pipette 9.0 μl of the gel-dye mix in each of the wells marked 'G' (two wells in the upper right hand corner)

-### Loading the Conditioning Solution, Marker, and Ladder (previously prepared - see manual)
+### (4) Loading the Conditioning Solution, Marker, and Ladder
 1. Pipette 9 μl of the RNA 6000 Pico conditioning solution (white) into the well marked CS.
 2. Pipette 5 μL of the RNA 6000 Pico marker (green) into the well marked with a (ladder symbol) and each of the 11 sample wells.
-3. Pipette 1 μl of the diluted RNA 6000 Pico ladder (prepared as described in “Preparing the RNA Ladder after Arrival” on page 13 of manual) into the well marked with the ladder symbol
+3. Pipette 1 μl of the diluted RNA 6000 Pico ladde* (previsouly prepared - stored at -80C @ 13-3-3 / 13-4-2) into the well marked with the ladder symbol
 4. Pipette 1 μl of each sample (Total RNA range = 50-5000 pg/uL) into each of the 11 sample wells.
 5. Place the chip horizontally in the adapter of the IKA vortex mixer and make sure not to damage the buldge that fixes the chip during vortexing.
 6. Vortex for 60 seconds at 2400 rpm.